prarthantalwar/Date-Operations-Utility/README.md

 3. Install the required dependencies using the following command: pip install pytz
 4. Prepare a file named `holidays.dat` with the holiday calendar in the specified format.
 For example:<br>

     TIMEZONE,DATE,HOLIDAY<br>
-US/Eastern,20211225,Christmas Day<br>
+    US/Eastern,20211225,Christmas Day

-Or you can just use the one I made.<br>
+    Or you can just use the one I made.
     Feel free to add or remove holidays to the list according to the format.

 6. Open a terminal or command prompt and navigate to the project directory.
 7. Run the program using the following command: python date_convert.py